Coronavirus: Waste and recycling service updates

 All Household Waste Recycling Sites are open.

 The Household Waste Recycling Sites are run by West Sussex County Council.
-Please visit the West Sussex Waste website for further details.
+Please visit the West Sussex County Council website for full details.

 During this time we cannot guarantee that your bags will be dropped off at your property within five working days.
 We will drop bags off as soon as possible within staff availability and will endeavour to collect bags within 10 working days depending on resources.
 Bags will be collected in sequence of a first-come-first-served basis.
 We will contact any customers affected that may fall out of this timescale.